-In 2020, nearly $24 billion in venture capital poured into PropTech companies.
-The segment is so large that Venture Capital and industry leaders create specialized Accelerator programs around the world that connect startups with mentors and capital.
+In 2020, nearly $24 billion in venture capital poured into PropTech software.
+The segment is so large that Venture Capital and industry leaders create specialized accelerator programs around the world that connect startups with mentors and capital.

 Among hundreds of these Accelerators, we filtered out of the Top 20 Accelerators for PropTech Startup founders who want an elevated kickstart growth.
 These PropTech accelerators provide a gateway for startups to reach potential investors and stakeholders who are willing to invest in this innovative technology.

 Colliers is a professional investment management company that is operational in over 67 countries.
 They collaborated with TechStars to offer a PropTech Accelerator program which has been serving startups in the Proptech Industry.

 In the two years since the accelerator's inception, Colliers has invested in the innovation of 19 early-stage companies and partnered with Techstars to provide them with more than 150 mentors.
 The hugely successful program gave these companies access to over 1,000 Colliers professionals, clients, and technology investors.